Here's how you can help your kids adjust easily when moving schools

 It’s also best to let your child know your own feelings.
 This can be quite comforting to him.
 And it helps them see your effort to make everything work.

-How to prepare yourself if your child is moving schools
+How to prepare yourself if your child is moving schools mid year or otherwise

 Your child’s previous school community